Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Main results

 \section{Main results}

 \subversionInfo \approvals{Arne & yes \\ Jorge & yes \\ Stefan & yes}

-This present section formulates the main results of Part~\ref{part:orbimordell} of this paper: orbifold analogues of the classic theorems on boundedness and rigidity for algebraic points over function fields, as well as an orbifold version of the Mordell theorem.
+This present section formulates the main results of Part~\ref{part:orbimordell} of this paper: orbifold analogues of the classical theorems on boundedness and rigidity for algebraic points over function fields, as well as an orbifold version of the Mordell conjecture.
 Proofs are given in Sections~\ref{sec:kimsquare}--\ref{sec:orbimordell} below.